derberg/awesome-docs-with-static-site-generators/README.md

 I believe that the best way of learn things is to play with them.
 Learning by example first, then reading and learning more details and theory.
 I think it is mainly because I'm just to dumb to understand the idea or any concept even if it is well described.
 If I would be a neanderthalian and somebody would try to explain to be what fire is, I would never understand it.
 I would have to light it on my own few times, get my first burns and first grilled zucchini.

-What I'm trying to explain here is ... :)
+What I'm trying to explain here is ... :) that my adventure with static site generators started, because I could use somebody's work.
+I could play with it to quickly see what I can do and to quickly set up a sample that I could present in my company to drive a change.
+Now you have all the links in one place, you don't have to spend to much time on research.

 ## About